Where to stay in Palermo: the best neighbourhoods (2026)

 Where to stay in this area

-Ernesto Basile's Art Nouveau palace on the Acquasanta bay, pool facing the marina: Palermo's great legendary address.
+Ernesto Basile's Art Nouveau palace on the Acquasanta bay, reopened in 2021 after a full restoration: pool facing the marina, at the foot of Monte Pellegrino.

 Hotel Garibaldi Mid-range